Toby-Sharman/Physics-Simulation-Program/README.md

 - Readd templated type for matrices for easier creation of rotation matrices and minor overhead improvement
   - Will require rework of asMatrix function in TransformationMatrix
-- Split `globals.h` into separate constant files for maths and physics and a config file for program related.
-Then also update the way that the database binaries location is allocated to be in the new config and not done via the `CMakeLists.txt`
 - For transformations between objects add lazy computation
 - Add renormalisation for matrices after operations to reduce numerical drift
 - For computing displacement vector it will be the same across many particles so lazy computation could be good, have an